The Lactose Myth

 Lactose intolerance is the inability to properly digest lactose.

-Goat milk does not contain lactose!
+Goat milk does NOT contain lactose.

 ALL milk contains lactose no matter what species it comes from.